-4.1.
-Guidelines for operating units within the 1% turbine efficiency range at various heads are shown in Tables JDA-6 to JDA-8.
-To the extent technically feasible, turbines will be operated within +/- 1% of best turbine efficiency, unless operation outside of that range is necessary to meet load requirements of the BPA administrator, consistent with the BPA System Load Shaping Guidelines (Appendix C), or to comply with other coordinated fish measures.
+Season Time of Day Unit Operating Priority March 1 through November 24 hours/day 5, 1, 2, 3, then 4 and 6-16 in any order.
+December 1 through 0600-2000 hrs 5, then unpaired units in any order February 2000-0600 hrs 5, then any unit operation outside of that range is necessary to meet load requirements of the BPA administrator, consistent with the BPA System Load Shaping Guidelines (Appendix C), or to comply with other coordinated fish measures.
 The System Load Shaping Guidelines apply between April 1 and October 31.
 However, during the rest of the year, the project will continue to operate units within the 1% turbine efficiency range, except as specifically requested by BPA for power production.